SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

 **Program Description** is a string that describes the general nature of the zone.
 This input is not used in the actual simulation.

-**Use Type** acts as a tag to describe the programmtic use of a zone.
-Zones can be grouped in the template libary based on their program type.
+**Use Type** acts as a tag to describe the programmatic use of a zone.
+Zones can be grouped in the template library based on their program type.

 **People Density** is a positive number that describes the number of occupants per m2 at peak density.